Cym. Shoalhaven 'Touch of Class'

 As the weather cools down it is time to start preparing your plants for the winter season.

-Orchid Collection in Autumn
+Orchid Care in Autumn

 Reedstem Epidendrums